willfinnegan1/Kickstarter-Analysis/README.md

 #Results

 After analyzing the data,i have drawn several conclusions.
-By looking at Theater campaign outcomes vs launch date, i have determined that Louise will have the greatest chance at a succesful campaign by launching in the month of May, or close to the month of May, if possible.
+By looking at Theater campaign outcomes vs launch date - see Figure 1 below - i have determined that Louise will have the greatest chance at a succesful campaign by launching in the month of May, or close to the month of May, if possible.
 The data shows a success rate of 67% for campaigns starting in the month of May.
-That percentage drops as you move later into the year, reaching a low of 49% in December.
+That percentage drops as you move later into the year, reaching a low of 49% in December, shown in figure 2 below.

+Figure1:
 ![](Resources/Theater_Outcomes_vs_Launch.png)

+Figure 2:
 ![](Resources/Success_Rate_Month.png)

+Figure 3:
 ![](Resources/Outcomes_vs_Goals.png)